Camp Alert |

 (1850 - 1854, 1865), Dodge City

-A hastily-built sod fort located six miles west of town on Walnut Creek, originally named Camp Mackay.
+A hastily-built log and sod fort located six miles west of town on Walnut Creek, originally named Camp Mackay.
 Also known derisively by the troopers as Fort Sod (or Sodom), and also Fort Expedient.
 The post was rebuilt with adobe in 1851, and renamed New Post on the Arkansas or Fort Sumner, then renamed again.
 It was temporarily occupied as an Army campsite in 1865.
+No remains.
 A concrete marker on US 50 marks location.
 1974 Kansas Historical Quarterly article

 (1847 - 1850), Howell